Interstate 84 in New York: Effect on western Orange County state highways

 The highway's route number prompted the renumbering of several existing state routes in western Orange County, where there was already an NY 84.
 To avoid confusion, the NY 84 designation was eliminated and replaced with other routes in the mid-1960s.
 The portion south of US 6 at Slate Hill became NY 284 while the section of NY 84 north from Middletown to its northern terminus at NY 17K in Montgomery was added to NY 211, which had previously terminated at its junction with NY 17M and NY 84 in Middletown.
 The rest of NY 84 remained part of US 6 and NY 17M, which NY 84 had overlapped through Middletown.
 Lastly, NY 416 was truncated to its current northern terminus just south of Montgomery rather than ending at 17K as it had before.
 In addition, New Jersey renumbered its own Route 84 to Route 284 to match New York renumbering NY 84 to NY 284.

 Improvements

 Closeup of mid-century USGS Montgomery quad showing NY 84/416 along current route of NY 211.

-With I-84 complete soon after from Scranton to Hartford, the heavy traffic created traffic jams at the bottlenecks at either end of the bridge.
+With I-84 complete soon after from Scranton to Hartford, the heavy traffic created traffic jams at the bottlenecks at either end of the Newburgh-Beacon Bridge.
 In 1975 a second span was approved.
 It was opened on November 1, 1980, almost 17 years to the day traffic first crossed the original span.
 Two lanes could still not handle all the traffic, and four years later, in 1984, the old bridge was reopened after renovations.